Warren has not yet endorsed a candidate for the Democratic nomination

-"Donald Trump is a bigger, uglier threat every day that goes by -- and it's time for decent people everywhere -- Republican, Democrat, Independent -- to say, 'No more Donald,'" Warren said in a Facebook post
+“Donald Trump is a bigger, uglier threat every day that goes by – and it’s time for decent people everywhere – Republican, Democrat, Independent – to say, ‘No more Donald,’” Warren said in a Facebook post on March 14.

 Warren has not yet endorsed a candidate for the Democratic nomination but on Tuesday night was looking toward the fall campaign.